Kitchen Drawer with Silverware

 Use what you have on hand to store items, such as empty food containers or mason jars.
 Look for affordable storage solutions, such as baskets or bins that you can find at dollar stores or thrift shops.
 How to Make the Best Pantry Ever

-Why is pantry organization important?
+Why is a pantry/kitchen organization important?

 Final Word